 The summit was a great success in terms of developing the idea of a shared vision and common language among library staff who teach a varied student body (professional students, graduate students and undergraduates) in the sciences, social sciences and humanities.
 At the Summit, we asked participants to tell us what they thought CUL needed to do next to integrate information literacy into the curriculum systematically.
 Participants’ feedback covered a range of areas from campus-wide partnership development to classroom pedagogy.
 Action items in progress since the summit include:

-Mission Statement:

-The library's instruction mission is to enhance learning and integrate information competency into the curriculum.
-Library staff partner with faculty and other instructors to help all members of the academic community to find their way into collections, and to master research techniques and methods.
-In a rapidly changing information and education environment, we help them learn the skills needed to find, read, evaluate, and use complex resources from the Cornell University Library and beyond, in a confident, efficient, and ethical fashion.

-Inventory current curricular IL activities in the libraries’ respective subject areas (identify which courses already include IL elements, which faculty we have already partnered with, what outcomes we address in these courses)
+current curricular IL activities in the libraries’ respective subject areas (identify which courses already include IL elements, which faculty we have already partnered with, what outcomes we address in these courses)

 Identification of core & high student enrollment departments/majors/courses for our colleges (seven colleges/schools and three graduate/professional schools).